 Before you decide to renew a lease, do an annual rental property inspection.
 Look for signs of damage, including smoke damage, water damage, and pet damage.
 If you see any signs of any kind of damage that they have caused, renewing their lease is not a good idea.

-In terms of paying rent, if they have been late once or twice you can probably let that slide.
+In terms of paying rent, if they have been late once or twice–especially if they have communicated openly about any extenuating circumstances–you can probably let that slide.
 But if they consistently make late payments, it could be a sign that there is significant financial trouble.
 And there’s nothing worse than having to evict someone for not paying the rent.

 2. Restrictions on Raising Rent

 Do you think your rental property is worth more than you’re currently charging?
-If you want to raise the rent, you may have to end the lease with your current tenants.
+If you want to raise the rent to match the market rate, you may have to end the lease with your current tenants.

 In some jurisdictions, local laws restrict how much a landlord can increase the rent on current tenants.
 These laws exist in order to protect tenants.
 But if you’re looking to increase your revenue, they don’t necessarily have landlords’ best interests in mind.

-If you wish to raise your rent, you probably should not renew the lease with your current occupant.
-Instead, you may need to find a new person and charge them the higher increased rate.
+If you wish to raise your rent, you may not wish to renew the lease with your current occupant.
+Instead, you may need to find a new tenant and advertise your listing with the increased rental rate.

 3. Delay Renovations

 Ready to hang new kitchen cabinets?
 Thinking about installing new hardwood floors?
 Hoping to put new tile in the bath?
-If you want to do renovations, it’s best to do them when the unit is empty.
+If you want to do renovations, it can be best to do them when the unit is empty.
 Doing small upgrades while a person is living in the unit is usually okay, but major renovations are easier to do when the unit is empty.

 If you can’t wait to get started on renovating your property, don’t renew your tenant’s lease.
 By renewing you’ll have to delay your renovations.
 You won’t have the opportunity to make significant changes, at least for the duration of the new lease.